Urine: Examination for medical purposes

 Many physicians in ancient history resorted to the inspection and examination of the urine of their patients.
 Hermogenes wrote about the color and other attributes of urine as indicators of certain diseases.
 Abdul Malik Ibn Habib of Andalusia (d.
 862 AD) mentions numerous reports of urine examination throughout the Umayyad empire.
 Diabetes mellitus got its name because the urine is plentiful and sweet.
 The name uroscopy refers to any visual examination of the urine, including microscopy, although it often refers to the aforementioned prescientific or Proto-scientific forms of urine examination.
 Clinical urine tests today duly note the color, turbidity, and odor of urine but also include urinalysis, which chemically analyzes the urine and quantifies its constituents.
-A culture of the urine is performed when a urinary tract infection is suspected, as bacteriuria without symptoms doesn't require treatment.
+A culture of the urine is performed when a urinary tract infection is suspected, as bacteriuria without symptoms does not require treatment.
 A microscopic examination of the urine may be helpful to identify organic or inorganic substrates and help in the diagnosis.

 The color and volume of urine can be reliable indicators of hydration level.
 Clear and copious urine is generally a sign of adequate hydration.
 Dark urine is a sign of dehydration.
 The exception occurs when diuretics are consumed, in which case urine can be clear and copious and the person still be dehydrated.

 Uses

 Source of medications

-Urine contains proteins and other substances that are useful for medical therapy and are ingredients in many prescription drugs (e.g., Ureacin, Urecholine, Urowave).
+Urine contains proteins and other substances that are useful for medical therapy and are ingredients in many prescription drugs.
 Urine from postmenopausal women is rich in gonadotropins that can yield follicle stimulating hormone and luteinizing hormone for fertility therapy.
 One such commercial product is Pergonal.

 Urine from pregnant women contains enough human chorionic gonadotropins for commercial extraction and purification to produce hCG medication.
 Pregnant mare urine is the source of estrogens, namely Premarin.
 Urine also contains antibodies, which can be used in diagnostic antibody tests for a range of pathogens, including HIV-1.

 Urine can also be used to produce urokinase, which is used clinically as a thrombolytic agent.